84-year-old climber rescued from mountain in Nepal while seeking record

-KATHMANDU, Nepal (AP) — An 84-year-old climber attempting to become the oldest person to summit all the world’s highest peaks was rescued Thursday from a mountain in Nepal where he was injured.
+KATHMANDU, Nepal — An 84-year-old climber attempting to become the oldest person to summit all the world’s highest peaks was rescued Thursday from a mountain in Nepal where he was injured.

 Spanish climber Carlos Soria was attempting to scale Mount Dhaulagiri but was hurt on his way to the top.